Islandora-Collaboration-Group/ISLE/docs/07_appendices/installing-module-with-drush.md

 _Git_ is a version control tool that I hope all readers of this document are already familiar with.
 If you are not, please consider studying up on it at https://git-scm.com/.

 _Drush_ and _Git_ are included, or 'baked in', to ISLE's Apache container image.
-You can open a shell inside a running ISLE Apache container (see _open-terminal-in-running-container.md_) to use them.
+You can open a shell inside a running ISLE Apache container ([see these instructions](open-terminal-in-running-container.md)) to use them.
 When you open a shell inside the Apache container you'll initially be logged in as 'root'; however, most _Drush_ and _Git_ operations should not be performed as 'root' so once the shell is open you should switch to the _islandora_ user.
 Do this by entering `sudo su islandora`, and your prompt should change to something like this: `islandora@dd9ee02aa718:/$`.

 You can confirm that Drush is installed and accessible by entering `drush --version`, and you should see something like this in response: `Drush Version   :  7.4.0`.
 Likewise, you can confirm that Git is installed and working by entering `git --version`, and you should see something like this in response: `git version 1.9.1`.